Configure Opti ID for CMS 12

 SSO without SCIM lets invited users log in to Opti ID through an Opti ID SSO app that you add to your IdP's app portal.
 You manage user permissions within Opti ID.

 1. Complete the initial technical contact login.
-This is the person who logs into Opti ID first and configures it for the rest of your organization.
+This person logs into Opti ID first and configures it for the rest of your organization.
 Contact your CSM if you do not know who the technical contact is.
 You can change the technical contact later.

 2. (Optional) Brand your login page.

 3. Configure SSO.
 You can configure up to five SSO connections if needed.
-Opti ID supports Entra ID, Okta, and PingOne.
+You can use any IdP that supports SAML or OIDC protocols.

 1. Configure the SAML or OIDC SSO connection in your IdP.